13 Signs of Childhood Depression Every Parent Should Know

 Your child rejects fun plans

-With all the stress of schoolwork, friendship drama, sports performances, and music auditions, it’s perfectly reasonable for a child to feel down at any given time.
+With all the stress of Covid-19, schoolwork, friendship drama, sports performances, and music auditions, it’s perfectly reasonable for a child to feel down at any given time.
 But watch out if your child’s normal stress relievers aren’t bringing happiness anymore, one of the common depression symptoms.
 “We have vacations and dinner with friends because such activities lift our spirits,” says Dr. Walkup.
 “Depressed people don’t respond to that well, or find pleasure makes them uncomfortable because they want to respond how people want them to respond, but they can’t.”

 Every conversation feels tense